 Abstract Submission( Presenters): Abstract Template

-The submitted abstract should contain a sufficient summary of the paper and outline of goals, results and conclusion, including conveying sufficient understanding when read in isolation from the paper.
+The submitted abstract should contain a sufficient summary of the paper and outline of goals, results and conclusion, including conveying sufficient understanding when reading in isolation from the paper.

-All accepted papers will be published in the digital conference proceedings which will send to be Indexed by all major citation databases such as Ei Compendex, SCOPUS, CPCI, Google Scholar, Cambridge Scientific Abstracts (CSA), Inspec, SCImago Journal & Country Rank (SJR), EBSCO, CrossRef, Thomson Reuters (WoS), etc.
+All accepted papers will be published in the Journal of Physics: Conference Series ( ISSN1742-6596) which will send to be Indexed by all major citation databases such as Ei Compendex, SCOPUS, CPCI, Google Scholar, Cambridge Scientific Abstracts (CSA), Inspec, SCImago Journal & Country Rank (SJR), EBSCO, CrossRef, Thomson Reuters (WoS), etc.

 |Main Conference||Nov.
 23-25, 2020|